schizoakustik/glitchtools/README.md

 #### Random Frame Repeater

-`randomrepeater file`
+`randomrepeater file --repetitions --length`

-The Random Frame Repeater takes one argument, the file on which to perform the Random Frame Repeating.
-Currently it is hard coded to perform 100 repetitions of taking a random non-keyframe and repeating it somewhere between 1 and 50 times.
-This one is taken directly from the [short AviGlitch guide](https://ucnv.github.io/aviglitch/).
+The Random Frame Repeater takes one argument, the file on which to perform the Random Frame Repeating, and two options:
+* the number of times this will go on
+* the maximum number of times the random frame is to be repeated

+This one is taken more or less directly from the [short AviGlitch guide](https://ucnv.github.io/aviglitch/).

 ## Development